AutoNeRF: Training Implicit Scene Representations with Autonomous Agents: Experimental Results

 \subsection{Qualitative results}

 \myparagraph{BEV maps} Figure \ref{fig:viz_map_planning} gives examples of the BEV maps generated from the continuous representation: structural details and dense semantic information are nicely recovered (Left).
-Planning performance is high and the planned trajectories are close to the shortest paths, for both PointGoal tasks (Middle) and ObjectGoal (Right).
+Planned trajectories are close to the shortest paths, for both PointGoal tasks (Middle) and ObjectGoal (Right).

 \myparagraph{Semantic rendering} Figure \ref{fig:viz_rendering} compares the segmentation maps and RGB frames rendered with the continuous representation (trained with semantic masks from simulation) to the GT maps from the simulator.
 Again, the structure of the objects and even fine details are well recovered, and only very local noise is visible in certain areas.
-The semantic reconstruction is strikingly good.
+The semantic reconstruction is satisfying.